-Members of the Board of Regents and Mr. Geoffrey S. Mearns, President Northern Kentucky University Highland Heights, Kentucky
+Members of the Board of Regents and Mr. Geoffrey S. Mearns, President Northern Kentucky University

+And

-Secretary of Finance and Administration Cabinet of the Commonwealth of Kentucky
+Secretary of Finance and

+Administration Cabinet of the

+Commonwealth of Kentucky

-We have audited the accompanying consolidated statement of net assets of Northern Kentucky University (the "University") and it's discretely presented component unit as of June 30, 2012 and 2011 and the related consolidated statement of revenues, expenses, and changes in net assets, and consolidated statement of cash flows for the years then ended.
+We have audited the accompanying consolidated financial statements of the business-type activities and discretely presented component unit of Northern Kentucky University (the "University") as of and for the years ended June 30, 2012 and 2011, which collectively comprise the University's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the University's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the University and its discretely presented component unit as of June 30, 2012 and 2011, and the respective changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and discretely presented component unit of Northern Kentucky University as of June 30, 2012 and 2011, and the respective changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.